How To Track & Measure Direct Mail Campaigns

 Perhaps the easiest way to measure whether someone has been brought to your business through your direct mail campaign is to create a unique coupon or discount code.

-This technique can be used for businesses of all size.
-If your business has a brick and mortar store, you can collect the coupons.
-We've seen well-established businesses like Tanger Outlets, use this technique time after time again.
+This technique can be used for businesses of all sizes.
+If your business has a brick-and-mortar store, you can collect the coupons.
+We've seen well-established businesses like Tanger Outlets use this technique time after time again.
 Tanger includes physical coupons consumers have to bring in to receive their discount.
-They even include where zipcodes in their coupons to see exactly where the consumer is coming from.
+They even include zip codes in their coupons to see exactly where the consumer is coming from.

-Tanger Outlets has a more advanced strategy to using coupon codes in their direct mail projects but it can be as simple as telling your consumers to mention they saw your ad in their mailbox.
-Just remember, to track down each time the coupon code was used.
+Tanger Outlets has a more advanced strategy for using coupon codes in their direct mail projects, but it can be as simple as telling your consumers to mention they saw your ad in their mailbox.
+Just remember to track down each time the coupon code was used.

 Using QR codes is an excellent way to track your direct mail piece.
 We've seen the uprise of them on printed pieces as more and more clients want more precise analytics.
 QR codes bridge the gap between ambiguity and measurable results in your direct mail campaign.

-Putting a QR code on your piece directing them to your normal website is the quickest way of tracking your results.
+Putting a QR code on your piece to direct people to your website is the quickest way of tracking your results.
 If you're going to do this, be absolutely sure to use UTM parameters in the QR code.
 The UTM parameters are the key to making sure people are scanning the code.